🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 That's not a typo.
 A Web Developer is a type of Developer.

-A Developer is simply a broad term that refers to anyone who either creates, modifies, or maintains software applications or systems.
+A developer is simply a broad term that refers to anyone who either creates, modifies, or maintains software applications or systems.

-• Web Development (Creating web-based applications and sites, such as Netflix or Amazon)
+• Web Development (Creating web-based applications and sites, such as Netflix or Amazon) hence the term 'Web Developer'

-• Mobile App Development (Building mobile apps)
+• Mobile App Development (Building mobile apps).
+These are often referred to as App Developers

 • Software Engineering (Creating software programs)